Commercial Pressure Washing in Houston: A Business Owner's Guide

 Commercial equipment.
 Residential-grade pressure washers cannot handle the square footage and intensity of commercial jobs.
 Commercial equipment includes hot water capability (critical for grease and oil removal), high-capacity surface cleaners, and water recovery systems for properties where wastewater management is required.

-Eco-friendly products.
+Product and runoff planning.
 Houston's stormwater regulations apply to commercial properties.
-Chemicals used on your parking lot flow into the same storm drain system that drains to Buffalo Bayou and Galveston Bay.
-Using EPA-compliant, biodegradable products is not just good for the environment.
-It protects your business from potential environmental liability.
+Chemicals used on your parking lot can flow into the same storm drain system that drains to Buffalo Bayou and Galveston Bay.
+Product selection, containment needs, and runoff direction should be reviewed against the site rules before work is scheduled.

 Get Started with Commercial Cleaning